 ~Complete these forms AFTER you have received a trip placement email~

 - Acknowledgment & Assumption of Risk Form (please print, sign, and return by mail, fax or scanned email attachment)

 - Online Equipment Request Form (you’ll need to have your Lewis & Clark email set up to access this) Fill this out after you have received your trip placement.

 - Online Travel Form (you’ll need to have your Lewis & Clark email set up to access this)

-*This price reflects the full cost of the trip.
-If you submitted a FAFSA, you may be eligible for discounts on the price listed.
+*This price reflects the full cost of the trip before financial aid.
+If you submitted a FAFSA, the cost to you will be calculated on a need-based sliding scale.
 Simply check the box regarding financial aid on the New Student Trip Reservation Form.
 Your financial award will be included in the email with your trip placement.

 Not sure about your first backcountry poo?
 Check out this informative, yet funny video: